 - Known misspellings (if a document contains a misspelling)

 The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) and its member Audiology and Speech-Language Pathology programs recognize the importance of diversity and inclusivity in the student body and workforce.
-If the Gender question answer options did not allow you to select a response with which you are most comfortable, the optional Gender Identity question provides you with the opportunity to include a personalized response.
+Select the gender identity option that you feel best describes you.
+This information is used for statistical purposes only, and in no way affects your application or financial aid eligibility.

 Enter your date of birth in MM/DD/YYYY format.
 For example, January 7, 1989, would be listed as 01/07/1989.
 Make sure you enter your date of birth correctly; failure to do so could cause significant delays with matching documentation and test scores.